Devianceee/dbfz-api-py/README.md

 }
 ```

-These are the only headers needed for sending a request to the API endpoints
+These are the only headers needed for sending a request to the API endpoints (For a lot of these headers, they're VERY specific to your own game login which can be found by using a packet sniffer application such as Fiddler to find these out)

 ## Making request
 ### JSON Structure for login_url